nemcve/nemcve/README.md

 - 👋 Hi, I’m @nemcve
-- 👀 I’m interested in Software Development and Cloud Technologies.
+- 👀 Interested in Software Development and Cloud Technologies.
-- 🌱 I’m currently learning about DevOps.
+- 🌱 Currently learning about DevOps.
 - 🏆 Next goal - Microsoft Azure: Fundamentals and Microsoft Azure: Data Fundamentals certification
 <!---
 nemcve/nemcve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.